 Lieutenant Hunt recuperated in Gettysburg until July 28.
 After healing, Hunt returned to Maine and rejoined his battery in the fall.
 On June 18, 1864, he was captured outside Petersburg.
 With the exception of an escape attempt from Columbia, S.C., in November 1864, he remained in Confederate prisons until he was paroled in February 1865.
 Hunt became the Maine General Hospital’s superintendent after the war and married Cornelia Carson.
 Together they raised a daughter, Helen.

 But his old leg wound never let him forget July 1, 1863.
 He received a military invalid pension in 1869, and his pension file at the National Archives contains several surgeon’s certificates that describe the deleterious impact of his wound.
 One claimed his thigh “was very painful at times….”
 Hunt was awarded a pension of $7.50 a month.
 In 1904, a surgeon said the injury had left a scar “one inch in diamerter [sic]….There is loss of tissue around the scar, and much anesthesia,” or nerve loss.
 Hunt’s pension was increased to $10 a month.
 In 1909, Hunt “dropped dead” at a Portland, Maine, railway station, according to a local newspaper, 46 years after he suffered his Gettysburg wound.
 He was 70 years old.
 Hunt’s handwritten memoirs and the transcriptions of his letters fill two bound volumes in the George J. Mitchell Department of Special Collections & Archives at Bowdoin College.

 Tom Huntington is the author of Searching for George Gordon Meade: The Forgotten Victor of Gettysburg, and numerous magazine articles.
-His newest Civil War book The Guns of Maine will be published by Stackpole Books in 2018.
+This article was adapted from (Stackpole Books, 2018).